LaoArchAngel/fsw-wiki/questions_net.markdown

+# .NET / C# Interview Questions

-*Questions related to .NET and C#, such as readonly vs. constant, how GC works, how reflection works.*
+Questions related to .NET and C#, such as readonly vs. constant, how GC works, how reflection works.

 ---